matrix-org/matrix-spec-proposals/proposals/2858-Multiple-SSO-Identity-Providers.md

 This would behave identically to the existing endpoint without the last argument except would allow the server to forward the user directly to the correct IdP.

-For the case of backwards compatibility the existing endpoint should remain, and if the server supports multiple SSO IDPs it should offer the user a page which lets them choose between the available IdP options as a fallback.
+For the case of backwards compatibility the existing endpoint is to remain, and if the server supports multiple SSO IDPs it should offer the user a page which lets them choose between the available IdP options as a fallback.